MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/plan-designer.md

 [!INCLUDE [preview-banner](../../../shared/preview-includes/preview-banner.md)]

-The Plan Designer is an AI-driven tool that creates a business solution in minutes.
-Describe your business problem in natural language and include images like a legacy app or process diagram.
-You receive an outline of user roles and requirements.
-It generates a complete Power Platform solution with Dataverse tables, Power Apps, and Power Automate flows.
-Refine your requirements to produce a more precise output tailored to your needs.
+In this article, you'll learn how to use the Plan Designer, an AI-driven tool, to create comprehensive business solutions quickly and efficiently.
+By simply describing your business problem in natural language and providing relevant images, the Plan Designer generates a complete Power Platform solution tailored to your needs.
+This includes Dataverse tables, canvas app, model-driven apps, and Power Automate flows.
+Follow this step-by-step guide to create a business solution using the Plan Designer and refine your requirements to achieve precise and customized outputs.

 Accessible from the Power Apps home page, the Plan Designer guides you through a multi-step process to generate user roles, user stories, data tables, and user experiences.